rV4nxZ/PyCMD/README.md

 # Python CMD but with few commands
-currently uncontinued until further notice
+currently discontinued until idk :/